 Do not view divorce as a failure!

 Sometimes relationships just run their course and a couple falls out of love or becomes bored or complacent and gives up trying to make it work anymore.
+Sometimes your partner is just an asshole.
 Whatever the scenario was that ended your marriage, take some time to evaluate those learned lessons.

 Get out of your routine and take some time to be around other people who are more compatible with whom you are today.
 It’s not just your Ex that has changed, you are probably not the same person you were when you were first married years ago.

 We as humans are all continually evolving, but we don’t always grow in the same direction as our spouse.
 It is up to the couple in their marriage to stay connected and communicative in their partnership.